johnmutuma5/Notes/Git/masteringGit.md

 ### Git reflog
 Show the entire activity log for a given reference. e.g. branch.
 It can also be useful for retrieving discarded commits' hashes.

+## Finding your workflow
+### Distribution models
+- **Peer to peer** - peers work on their independent repos and each developer keeps pulling changes from the other developers.
+This becomes very hard to keep up with when the team size grows.

+- **The Centralized model** - This solves the problem pointed out above with peer to peer model.
+Developers have a common repo that they pull changes from and push changes to their local repos.

+- **The Pull Request model** - This is a twist to the centralized model where only one of the developers is the maintainer of the origin repo.
+Other developers become contributors.
+They can not push changes to the at least to the master of the origin repo.
+They have an option of either pushing to the origin but with a feature/bug/chore branch, or to notify the maintainer to pull their changes to his/her local repo for review and comments.
+They do this by creating a Pull Request which the maintainer checks out and pushes to the origin master as official changes.

 ## Acknowledgements
 Paola Perrotta - Pluralsight tutor